Our Lord’s Prayer Prototype

 Our Father which art in heaven, Hallowed be thy name.

 Thy kingdom come, Thy will be done in earth, as it is in heaven.

 And forgive us our debts, as we forgive our debtors.

 Taking the initiative to come before God in prayer is an acknowledgment of our dependence on Him.
-Personal prayer is meant to be an affirmation of our confidence that our heavenly Father knows what is best for our lives.
+Personal prayer is meant to be an affirmation of our confidence that God knows what is best for our lives.

-We also must trust Him with respect to every area of life—both in the physical reality (daily bread) and spiritual realm (forgiveness).
+We also must trust Him with respect to every area of life—both in the physical reality of our “daily bread” and spiritual realm of forgiveness.
 Again, taking the initiative to come to God in prayer is an admission that He not only supplies all we need, but knows what we require even before we ask (Mt.
 6:8).
-The Greek grammar of the text implies that those seeking forgiveness from God—which inherently includes every professing Christian—have a willing heart to forgive the offenses of others.
+The Greek grammar of the text implies that those seeking forgiveness from God—which inherently includes every professing Christian—willingly “forgive” the offenses of others.

 Although the previous aspects of the Lord’s Prayer are imperative, the next petition is often overlooked, but vital to our well-being.
 Jesus teaches us to specifically ask God to “lead us not into temptation, but deliver us from evil” (v.
 13).
 This aspect of prayer should be on our lips every moment of the day.
 Not only a request for guidance, it is a plea for protection and deliverance from anything contrary to His will.
 As finite mortal beings, it is essential we recognize that we require God’s protection in a world system currently dominated by our adversary, the devil.